Maxmillian sunflowers (Helianthus maximilianii). Photo: Pat Whalen

 What We Do

-Our mission: To protect and restore prairie and other native grassland communities through acquisition, management, education, and research.
-The Missouri Prairie Foundation also promotes the use of native plants through its Grow Native! program and supports the identification and control of invasive plant species through its Missouri Invasive Plant Task Force.
+The mission of the Missouri Prairie Foundation (MPF) is to protect and restore prairie and other native grassland communities through land acquisition, management, education, and research; to promote the use of native plants through its Grow Native! program; and to support the control of invasive plants through its administration of the Missouri Invasive Plant Council.

 MPF carries out its mission by:

 - acquiring and managing original prairies and restoring or reconstructing other properties to native grasslands